Why Pets Matter for Mental Health

 - Companion pets: animals kept primarily for company and enjoyment (dogs, cats, rabbits, birds, etc.).

-- Emotional support animals (ESAs): animals prescribed by a licensed mental health professional to alleviate symptoms of a disability; ESAs have housing protections in certain jurisdictions but are not the same as service animals.
+Emotional support animals (ESAs): Animals prescribed by a licensed mental health professional.
+They help ease symptoms of a disability.
+ESAs may have housing protections in some areas.
+They are not the same as service animals.

 - Therapy animals: trained animals that visit schools, hospitals, and workplaces to provide comfort and facilitate therapeutic goals.

-- Service animals: highly trained animals that perform specific tasks for a person with a disability (distinct from ESAs and therapy animals).
+Service animals: highly trained animals that do specific tasks for a person with a disability.
+They are not ESAs or therapy animals.

 This article focuses on animal companionship benefits, therapy animals for stress relief, and emotional support animals, and explains differences in function and legal status.